bredamatt/cardano-notes/revealjs/Frank/BlockchainGuarantees.md

 ## Liveness
 That the blockchain is always adding more transactions and that service will not be interrupted.

+Persistence: Once node proclaims transaction `tx` as stable, the remaining nodes, if queried, will either report `tx` in same position in ledger or will not report as stable any transaction in conflict to `tx`.
+Transaction declared stable if in a block that is more than *k* blocks deep in the ledger.

+Liveness: If all honest nodes in system attempt to include a transaction then, after the passing of time corresponding to *u* slots (called the *transaction confirmation time*), all nodes, if queried and responding honestly, will report the transaction as stable.

 ## Fairness
 No systemic discrimination that is against the rules of the protocol